Alberto-Jordan/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
-- Go to http://localhost:8080/register to register using an Email and password
+- Access the registration page by navigating to http://localhost:8080/register and provide your email and password to register.
-- After registering go to http://localhost:8080/urls/new to put in a new URL to shorten
+- Once registered, visit http://localhost:8080/urls/new to enter a new URL that you wish to shorten.
-- http://localhost:8080/urls will show all the URLS that have been created, here you can edit or delete any URLS you have made
+- To view all the URLs that have been created, go to http://localhost:8080/urls.
+From this page, you can edit or delete any URLs you have previously created.
--